 Some key differences

 After checking the three programs, we can easily see that the three candidates have many points in common.
 They all included interesting topics like increasing the transparency of the ITTF management or investing more money on development programs.
 They all intend to improve the communication flow between the ITTF and Continental and National Associations as well.

 Regarding marketing and media, it seems that improving the image of our sport is a real issue, as all the candidates showed their intentions to put their efforts into that.
 Increasing the fun at the venues and attracting more people to the events seems to be a commonly proposed solution, too.

 However, there are certain aspects that each candidate presented that are different compared to the others’ program.
 These are:

 - Khalil Al-Mohannadi: apply Olympic eligibility rules to all international events.
 Reach major TV channels.

 - Jean Michel Saive: do not change table tennis rules and equipment in order to stabilize the sport and focus on growth.
 Improve the quality of the plastic balls to achieve higher standards.
 Create Athlete Role Models and the ITTF Academy.
 Merge veteran and senior events.

 - Thomas Weikert: develop the new TTX format.
 Incorporate new technologies like 360º cameras.
 Invest on Para Table Tennis development and media.

-Although there is still time for new candidates to join the Presidential Election race, it seems it will all be between the three candidates presented here.
-We will have to wait until the 31st of May to know the results.
+Although there is still time for new candidates to join the Presidential Election race, it seems that it will all be between the three candidates presented here.
+We will have to wait until the 31st of May to know the result.
 Will Thomas Weikert continue as President for four more years?
-Will Khalil Al-Mohannadi have a promotion?
+Will Khalil Al-Mohannadi get a promotion?
 Or will Jean Michel Saive jump from the court to the tribune?
 Place your bets!